Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Color Image Analysis with Weighted Projection

+A new weighted G2DQPCA algorithm can be proposed for color image recognition with using the weighted projection vectors $\wq_1f^{(1)}$, $\ldots$, $\wq_rf^{(r)}$.
+Let $\Wq=[\wq_1f^{(1)}$, $\cdots$, $\wq_rf^{(r)}]$ and let the eigenface subspace be generated by the columns of $\Wq$.
+Then the weighted projections of $\ell$ training face images on the eigenface subspace $\Wq$ are computed by
-Recall that ${\bf{\Psi}}$ is the average image of all training samples.
-Compute the projections of $\ell$ training face images in the subspace $\Wq$,

-The columns of the matrix $\Pq_s$, $\yq_t=(\Fq_s-{\bf{\Psi}})\wq_t$, $t=1,\ldots,r$, are called the {\it principal component (vectors)} and $\Pq_s$ is called the {\it feature matrix} or {\it feature image} of the sample image $\Fq_s$.
-Then in our experiment we use the 1-nearest neighbor (1NN) for the classification with the feature matrix.
-In Algorithm $\ref{WG2DQPCQ}$, we propose the procedure of G2DQPCA with weighted projection for image recognition.
+where ${\bf{\Psi}}$ is the average image of all training samples.
+Such $\Pq_i$ is called the {\it feature matrix} or {\it feature image} of the sample image $\Fq_i$ and its $j$-th column, i.e., $(\Fq_i-{\bf{\Psi}})\wq_j$, is called the {\it $j$-th principal component}.
+In Algorithm $\ref{WG2DQPCQ}$, we propose the procedure of G2DQPCA with weighted projection for color image recognition.

-We close this section by applying G2DQPCA to color image reconstruction.
-After obtaining the projection matrix, all we need is to project test image into eigenface space,~i.e.
+We close this section by applying G2DQPCA to compute the low-rank reconstructions of color images.
+Let the eigenface subspace be spanned by the columns of $\Wq=[\wq_1,$ $\ldots,$ $\wq_r]$, where $\wq_{j}$ is computed by Algorithm $\ref{G2DQPCA}$.
+Then the reconstructions of training samples are computed by

 That is, we only use the first $r$ projection vectors to reconstruct the original image.
-The important thing to note here is the process of reconstruction does not need to magnify the effect of features, so the projection matrix $\Wq$ is unweighted.
-In Algorithm $\ref{alg:reco}$, we present the reconstructive process.
+One important thing to note here is that the reconstruction process does not need to magnify the effect of features, so the projection matrix $\Wq$ is unweighted.

+One can see that $\Fq_{i}^{rec}-{\bf\Psi}$ is of low-rank since the rank $\Wq$ is $r$ and $r$ is always a small integer.
+In fact, we have present a new method to simultaneously compute the low-rank approximations to $\Fq_{i}-{\bf\Psi}$, $i=1,\cdots,\ell$.
+The reconstruction of testing samples can be computed in the similar way.
+The whole process is proposed in Algorithm $\ref{alg:reco}$.